Deadline Extended to May 15

 - Advise on FINE network development, programming, and policy focus, in keeping with our vision and values

 - Review and approve annual budget and workplan

 - Assist with FINE network development and diversification through outreach to stakeholders

 - Serve on FINE task forces and committees, as needed and available

-- Select steering committee, comprised of one member of each of the three standing committees, which provides a more active role in decision-making and guidance on behalf of the NAC
+- Select steering committee which provides a more active role in decision-making and guidance on behalf of the NAC

 - Review and revise the membership and function of the NAC as needed